 Karnataka the state in the southwest of India is famous for its rich and old heritage.
-The word ‘Karnataka’ is derived from ‘Kannada’ word which means elevated land.
+The word ‘Karnataka’ is derived from the ‘Kannada’ word which means elevated land.
 Karnataka also originally known as ‘State of Mysore’ has Bangalore as it’s the largest city which is house to many IT companies, for which it is called the Silicon Valley of India.

 KARNATAKA GLORIOUS HISTORY

-People in Karnataka speak various languages and has three ‘Sanskrit’ speaking districts.
+People in Karnataka speak various languages and have three ‘Sanskrit’ speaking districts.
 Karnataka has a very old history, even it is discovered that Gold found during Harappa civilization was mined from Karnataka mines, which proves the contact between ancient Karnataka and the old civilizations of Indus valley.

 EXPLORE VEDIC VILLAGES OF KARNATA

 Following is the list of some Vedic villages in Karnataka that you can prefer while traveling.

 - Shankara Agraharam: Far from the busy city life of traffic and noise this Vedic village will provide you with peace, calm and internal happiness.
 Here you are also provided with the teachings and knowledge along with the blessings of goddess Sri Sharadamba, Lord Sri Chandramouleshwara, and Sri Adi Shankara.

 This Vedic village is designed according to the ideologies of Sanathana Dharma where you meditate and try to attain moksha.
 The architecture here is totally different from other religious or brahmin settlements as this design is influenced by Agraharam.